Cancer Drugs Fund: Criticism

 The Public Accounts Committee published a report on the fund in February 2016 which concluded that there was no evidence the fund was benefiting patients, extending lives or a good use of taxpayers' money.

 Prof Richard Sullivan, of King's College London and Dr Ajay Aggarwal of the London School of Hygiene & Tropical Medicine published a study in the Annals of Oncology in April 2017.
 He concluded that the initiative as initially established was a "huge waste of money" and a "major policy error".
 The researchers studied the 47 treatments that were being funded by January 2015, of which only 18% met internationally recognised criteria for being deemed clinically beneficial.
 For those drugs where there was some evidence of benefit, the average was an extra 3.2 months of survival.
 The majority of patients were exposed to unpleasant side effects for no benefit. £1.27 billion was spent on the fund during the period studied.
 No usable data was collected on what happened to patients whose treatment was funded - such as measuring how long they lived, their quality of life or side-effects.
 There was no consideration of the relative merits of surgery and radiotherapy.

 After its July 2016 reform, Eifiona Wood and Dyfrig Hughes from the Centre for Health Economics and Medicines Evaluation at Bangor University criticised decisions made by NICE on Drugs financed by the Cancer Drugs Fund for their lack of transparency, with decisions being made without disclosing ICERs (Incremental cost-effectiveness ratio) or total spending.
 They claim that this goes against NICEs own policy guidance and risks undermining its integrity.

+Research, funded by the pharmaceutical industry, reported that the first 24 drugs to transition through the CDF did not generally use additional real world data as had often been proposed.
+Clinicians have argued that there is insufficient use of Real World Data to evaluate the effectiveness of all new cancer treatments.